 Filters that limit the records by which set of Selection Criteria they meet

 There are four check boxes displayed below the “Show Results” checkboxes called “IEP”, “Recertification”, “Physical or Waiver”, and “Safety Consultation”, respectively.
 At least one of these checkboxes must be selected for the report to run.
 These checkboxes will determine whether a particular action appears in the summary table, in the details table and in the export.
+When the “Safety Consultation” checkbox is selected, enrollments associated with multiple assignments are not displayed.

+Sort order:

+1. Group by sub-grantee (when a grantee-wide report is run, in alphabetical order by Name).

+2. Within each sub-grantee, sort by Intial Asssignment Date in ascending order.

+Sort order (export file):

+1. Sort by Initial Assignment Date in ascending order.

 Specifications for Displayed Data Elements